FelipeJulio/AuroraOfIvalice/README.md

 ## Known Issues

-- The sunset effect is only applied after transitioning between maps.
-- Some maps may appear darker than expected, and this will be corrected as I finish the specific presets for each map.
 - Teleportation between maps may cause maps to appear darker than intended.
-This is a known issue without an easy fix currently.
 It may be necessary to exit the map and enter again to reload the preset.

 ---